 The GDA is undertaken before a developer has formed detailed proposals for a specific site, allowing the regulators to identify potential design or technical concerns early and ask the designer to resolve them.

-GNS has been established to act on behalf of the three joint requesting parties (CGN, EDF and General Nuclear International) to implement the Generic Design Assessment of the UK HPR1000 reactor; more information on the each of these companies and the structure of GNS can be found on the About us page.
-For practical purposes GNS is referred to as the ‘UK HPR1000 GDA Requesting Party’.
+General Nuclear System Limited was established to act on behalf of the three joint requesting parties (CGN, EDF and General Nuclear International) to implement the GDA of the UK HPR1000 reactor; more information on the each of these companies and the structure of General Nuclear System Limited can be found on the about us page.
+For practical purposes, General Nuclear System Limited is referred to as the ‘UK HPR1000 GDA Requesting Party’.

 Within this site you will find information on the GDA process, HPR1000 reactor technology, design, safety and environmental features.
 You can also access the range of technical documents that have been submitted to the regulators throughout the process in our document library.